dddrrreee/cs240lx-20spr/labs/10-memcheck-stat/README.md

      By definition: any address we interrupt contains an instruction (since it was being executed).

-  2. We replace each load an store instuction we discover with a jump to a custom checking routine for that specific code address.
+  2. We decode the interrupted instruction to see if it is a load or a store.
+For each load or store we discover we  replace it with a branch instruction that jumps to custom checking routine for that specific instruction address.
      Because the jump is the same size as the load or store, the program binary does not change size ("dialate") and so we do not have to patch program addresses (infeasible if you can't reliably classify code and data).
-Because the trampoline is customized to that specific operation, it is reasonably fast, and can easily return control back to the original location if the operation checks out.
+Because the trampoline is customized to that specific instruction, we can hardcode any knowledge it needs, including the return address it needs to jump back to.

-  3. We check the state of each memory location using the common method of "shadow memory" --- all bytes the program can access have a corresponding shadow location that tracks their state (allocated, freed, invalid).
+  3. In each trampoline call, we check the state of each memory location using the common method of "shadow memory" --- all bytes the program can access have a corresponding shadow location that tracks their state (allocated, freed, invalid).
 Shadow memory is allocated at a specific, known offset from the proram's memory so that it is fast and simple to look up the state of a memory location given just the address.
 (A few bounds checks and then an addition.)

+   4. The end result: you should be able to take unaltered binaries, and without MMU support, detect a variety of memory errors automatically.

-There is a lot going on in this lab, so we do a very stripped down, minimum viable product.
-It's not general, it's not rebust, but it will have `hello world` level examples of the key pieces so that you have something to think about over the weekend, which will help when we build these out later.
+There is a lot going on in these set of labs, so we do a very stripped down, minimum viable product.
+It's not general, it's not rebust, but it will have `hello world` level examples of the key pieces so that you have something to think about, which will help when we build these out later.

-The lab has four pieces:
+The tool has four pieces:
    1. Make a simple redzone memory allocator.
 This will catch some number of memory corruptions, and will help prevent us from missing if a pointer jumps from one object to another.